Wrapping Trees with Christmas Lights

 Trunk Wrap Lights for Wrapping Trees

 Wrapping trees with string lights using the step by step methods above allows you complete control over the finished look of your light wrapped trees.
 You can completely customize light colors, the spacing between each wrap, and the style of light strings you use.
 With string lights you can also wrap much higher up into a tree and its smaller branches to create a striking effect, whereas trunk wraps typically won't work for very small branches.
 For ultimate control over your design, wrapping trees with string lights is the way to go.
-However, this method can be costly and depending on how many trees you wrap, the time commitment could be significant.
+However, this method can be costly, and depending on how many trees you wrap, the time commitment could be significant.
 If you're trying to stay within a tight budget, you want completely uniform lighting, or you're short on time, trunk wrap lights might be a better solution for your project.

 Some people love the uniform, grid pattern produced by trunk lights, while others prefer the more subtle variations produced by hand wrapping trees with string lights.
 The photos below show trees that have been wrapping using trunk wrap lights and others wrapped with strings lights.
 The visual differences are evident and worth consideration when choosing how to light up your trees.